Granada Hills Crime Rate Trends — Los Angeles

 Granada Hills is a northern San Fernando Valley neighborhood at the foot of the San Gabriel Mountains, organized around Chatsworth Street and Balboa Boulevard.
 Predominantly single-family homes; anchored by O'Melveny Park, one of the largest parks in the city.

-Four categories moved in Granada Hills this March — one single-month below-trend signal and three sustained structural shifts, all running in the same direction.
-The dominant shape is a broad, multi-year pullback across property crime: burglary, other larceny, and vandalism are all down against their prior 12-month baselines by wide margins, not just a quiet month.
+Granada Hills registered four signals in April 2026 — one below-trend monthly move and three sustained structural shifts, all running in the same direction.
+The shape is broadly downward across property crime: burglary, other larceny, and vandalism have all repriced to lower baselines over the trailing 12 months, and theft from vehicle posted a one-month drop on top of that.

 Notable signals 1